 Kondrat’yev, et al v.
 City of Pensacola

 In 1941, as the nation prepared to enter World War II, the citizens of Pensacola, Florida, gathered for prayer in a public park and erected a wooden cross.
 A cross has now stood on that site for over 75 years, and it is one of over 170 displays in Pensacola parks memorializing the City’s diverse history and culture.
 But in May 2016, the American Humanist Association sued the City, insisting that it remove the cross.
-Becket is defending the City and its historic cross, arguing that government need not purge part of its history and culture simply because some of it is religious.
+Becket defended the City and its historic cross, arguing that government need not purge part of its history and culture simply because some of it is religious.

 Share this Case

 The City of Pensacola has a rich history older than the U.S. itself.
 A key seaport connected to the Gulf of Mexico, it is named after the Native American people who lived there as early as the 1100s, and it was one of the first areas to be settled by Spanish explorers.
 Today, Pensacola is known as the “Cradle of Naval Aviation” and is home to many members of the military.

 On a scenic bayou within the City lies Bayview Park, a popular location for social and civic gatherings.
 The 28-acre park features a senior center, amphitheater, two dog parks, tennis courts, a bocce ball court, playground, several boat ramps and docks, walking trails, picnic areas, and a memorial to a local citizen who died in a waterskiing accident.
 Tucked in the northeast corner of the park is the Bayview cross, a monument first erected in 1941 by the Jaycees, a non-profit civic group, to unite the community just months before the U.S. entered World War II.